 Orange vs Mandarin orange - Health impact and Nutrition Comparison

-It is assumed that an orange is a hybrid between pomelo and mandarins.
-The first mention of a sweet orange in history was recorded in Chinese literature in 314 BC (1).
+It is assumed that orange is a hybrid between pomelo and mandarins.
+The first mention of sweet orange in history was recorded in Chinese literature in 314 BC (1).
 Sweet oranges are the most popular type of citrus in the world.

-Sweet orange usually has a thick rind and inside, there is the white and bitter mesocarp, whereas the rind of a mandarin orange is much thinner and the lesser amount of mesocarp makes it much easier to peel.
+Sweet orange usually has a thick rind, and inside, there is the white and bitter mesocarp, whereas the rind of mandarin orange is much thinner and the lesser amount of mesocarp makes it much easier to peel.
 The endocarp of both fruits is separated into segments.
 Mandarin oranges contain much fewer seeds as opposed to sweet oranges.

 Mandarin oranges contain more fats and carbs, sugars in particular, and naturally more calories.
 Oranges, on the other hand, have a higher level of protein and fiber.
 Both foods do not contain cholesterol.

 Oranges contain all the essential amino acids, whereas mandarin oranges lack the essential amino acid methionine entirely.